"America deserved 9/11, dude. Fuck it, I'm saying it."

 Hasan Piker represents something specific in American political culture: the personality that refuses to moderate.

 What drives someone to spend eight hours a day, every day, angry at the world?
-And what does it mean that millions tune in to watch?
+The same thing that makes millions tune in: the need to feel like someone gets it.

 Disclaimer This analysis of Hasan Piker's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Hasan Piker.